presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

     Below the comment provided in the code window, write a few calls to this function yourself, with whatever appropriate input you want.

     Finally, write a few sentences in comments in the code window that explain what's happening in this function called list_end_with_string.
-You should explain what happens if a list like l gets input into this function AND what happens if a list like b gets input into it.
+You should explain what happens if a list like ``l`` gets input into this function AND what happens if a list like ``b`` gets input into it.

     Don't forget to run it and save!

-    .. activecode:: ps_5_7
+    .. activecode:: ps_5_3

-       # Functiond efinition
+       # Function definition
        def list_end_with_string(new_list):
            if type(new_list[-1]) == type("hello"):
                return new_list